ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ftbs-rats-msg-wrap.md

 value defined in the type member.

 `ind`:
-: An optional bitmap that indicates which conceptual message(s) types are carried in the `value` field.
+: An optional bitmap that indicates which conceptual message types are carried in the `value` field.
 Any combination (i.e., any value between 1 and 15, included) is allowed.
-This is useful only if the `type` is potentially ambiguous, for example if the base media type is not profiled (e.g., `application/eat+cwt`) or if the same profile identifier is shared by different conceptual messages, and there is no further context available to the CMW consumer to decide.
+This is useful only if the `type` is potentially ambiguous and there is no further context available to the CMW consumer to decide.
+For example, this might be the case if the base media type is not profiled (e.g., `application/eat+cwt`), if the `value` field contains multiple conceptual messages with different types (e.g., both reference values and endorsements within the same `application/signed-corim+cbor`), or if the same profile identifier is shared by different conceptual messages.
 [^issue] https://github.com/thomas-fossati/draft-ftbs-rats-msg-wrap/issues/26

 A CMW array can be encoded as CBOR {{-cbor}} or JSON {{-json}}.